SammCheese/SammCheese/README.md

 I'm a Full-stack Developer specializing in React.
 I am the Main UI Developer of [MegaAntiCheat](https://github.com/MegaAntiCheat)

+If you like what I'm doing, consider Sponsoring 💗 ^^

-Check out a few of my Projects from the links below!
+Also check out a few of my Projects from the links below!

 ###
 ###